ACED-IDP/aced-idp.github.io/docs/workflows/upload.md

 ## A note on data directories

-All paths referring to data directories are stored **relative to the root of the project**.
+When creating metadata, all paths referring to data directories are stored **relative to the root of the project**.
+For instance, when doing `g3t add path/to/file.txt`, the output is stored in `MANIFEST/path/to/file.txt`.
 Here's a brief explanation of this convention:

 * Portability: Relative paths make your project more portable, meaning that it can be moved to different locations or shared with others without causing issues with file references.
 This is particularly important in data engineering projects where datasets and files may be stored in different locations.
 * Ease of Collaboration: When working on a data engineering project with multiple team members, using relative paths ensures that everyone can run the code without having to modify file paths based on their local directory structure.
 This promotes smoother collaboration.